San Francisco California

-Senator James G. Fair, who made a bundle of money from his silver mines in the Comstock lode, located in Nevada, built an elegant boarding/finishing school, a fine example of Victorian architecture, in his hometown of San Francisco, in 1889.
-In 1990, the boarding school opened, known as the THE MARY LAKE SCHOOL FOR GIRLS, mainly so his daughters Virginia and Tessie could move to San Francisco, to be near him.
-James G. Fair wanted to spend more time with his teen daughters, as his relationship with them was strained due to family dynamics.
+In 1889, Senator James G. Fair, who made a bundle of money from his silver mines in the Comstock lode in Nevada, built an elegant boarding/finishing school, a fine example of Victorian architecture, in his hometown of San Francisco.
+In 1890, the boarding school opened, known as the The Mary Lake School For Girls, mainly so his daughters Virginia and Tessie could move to San Francisco, to be near him.
+Fair wanted to spend more time with his teen daughters, as his relationship with them was strained due to family dynamics.

 However, the school closed in 1896, probably because of financial difficulties.
-Poor Mary was crushed when the school was closed.
+Poor Mary was crushed when this happened.
 It broke her heart.
 She disappeared from San Francisco.
-The building sold a few years before the destructive earthquake of 1906, which leveled many parts of San Francisco through quake damage and fire, which resulted from the moving earth.
-This building was one of the lucky ones to escape the destruction!
+The building sold a few years before the destructive earthquake of 1906, which leveled many parts of San Francisco.
+This building was one of the lucky ones to escape in one piece!

-Throughout the years, this building passed through many hands.
-In 1980, it was bought and given much needed renovation work, and opened for business as The Queen Anne B & B Hotel.
+Throughout the years, the building passed through many hands.
+By 1980, it was bought and given much needed renovation work, and opened for business as The Queen Anne B & B Hotel.

 When an old building is renovated, often the spirits who reside there make their presence known to the living.
-Mary Lake must have been overjoyed when the building was rejuvenated, both inside and out!
+Mary Lake must have been overjoyed when the building was rejuvenated.
 Instead of girls, she now has upscale guests to take care of!
 This gentle, loving entity can be useful again!!!